You are using an outdated browser. Please upgrade your browser to improve your experience.

 It's worth recording your decision to donate your body in your will.

-Remember to tell your family what you intend to do, so you have the best possible chance of your wishes being respected.
+Remember to tell your family what you intend to do.
+This way, you have the best possible chance of your wishes being respected.

 Your family will also be consulted about organ donation soon after you pass away.
 So make sure you're on the Organ Donor Register, otherwise your family may be asked to make the decision for you.